joshnwalters/joshnwalters.github.io/essays/questions.md

  [Original post can be found here] (https://stackoverflow.com/questions/54358432/division-using-a-double-variable-it-doesnt-produce-decimals)

- This question seems pretty solid, the verbage is easy to understand, code is formatted so that it's easy to read, and he even posts what his desired return value is.
+ This question seems pretty solid, the verbiage is easy to understand, code is formatted so that it is easy to read, and he even posts what his desired return value is.
 This question becomes a bad question in that a quick search of "The Java Tutorials" on Oracle's website could have provided the necessary information much faster than posting and waiting for a response.

  ----